 Tempering and annealing are both methods of heat treating metal.
-The purpose of heat treating is to intentionally alter the physical (and chemical) properties of metal in order to prepare it for manufacturing.
+The purpose of heat treating is to intentionally alter the physical (and chemical) properties of metal to get it ready for manufacturing.
 Heat treatments can affect many properties of a metal product, including strength, hardness, formability, ductility, malleability, and machinability.

 In general, three variables impact the heat treatment of a metal:

-- The temperature to which it is heated
+- The temperature to which manufacturers heat it

-- The length of time it is kept at that temperature
+- How long it stays at that temperature

 - The method or rate of cooling